 Day 4, Shea Goru to Chhatru

-The fourth day will be your final day of the trek if you don’t want to include the iconic Chandertaal lake in your to-do list.
+The fourth day will be your final day of the trek if you don’t want to include the iconic Chandertaal lake in your visiting list.
 This beautiful lake is 45 Km from the last stop at village Chhatru and you can halt there as well.
-The route of your trek during the fourth day will include crossing some melting glaciers streams and rocks in the dry desert of Spiti valley.
+The trek during the fourth day will include crossing some melting glaciers streams and rocks in the dry desert of Spiti valley.
 If you want to extend your journey and want to explore the most scenic Spiti valley, you can take a bus from Chhatru to Kaza.
 If not, you can get back to Manali the same day by a drive of almost 3 to 4 hours from Chhatru.

 Hotels during Hampta Pass trekking

-Hampta pass trekking lets you explore the very natural beauty of Himalayan peaks, and it has only camping arrangements at the selected campsites, but if you are arriving early for the trek, you can reside at Kullu or Manali.
+Hampta pass trekking lets you enjoy the very natural beauty of Himalayan peaks, and it has only camping arrangements at the selected places, but if you are arriving early for the trek, you can reside at Kullu or Manali.
 Both Kullu and Manali have a lot of options available for you to reside ranging from three-star to deluxe hotels and budget hotels to Homestays.
 You can easily find ATM facility at both the location, hence you can pay the bills online or offline as per your convenience.
 You can book your hotel on the trip online easily, by paying with Plastic money like Credit Cards and other methods.

 Homestays: Sethan and Jobra village have these options for you to halt and to explore the local culture closely.
 Both these villages have basic facilities to eat and reside, hence it is advised to buy the needful items from here only because you will be charged heavily for the same item during the trek, at a refreshment spot.

-Nearby locations to explore
+Nearby locations to Hampta Pass to visit

 Chandertaal lake — 45 Km